 Before the arrival of computers, office work involved a variety of activities including typing, filing, reading, and writing.
 Of note is the fact that each activity was sufficiently wide-ranging in the wants of posture and vision.
 These activities mandated a natural break from the previous activity.
 Nevertheless, the introduction of computers combined these tasks to where most can be achieved without moving from the workstation.
 While work has become easier and faster, it doesn’t fall in line with a healthy vision.

-Also, reading text on a paper is generally done while looking downwards; therefore, the eyelid covers a significant portion of the front surface of the eye, thus decreasing the evaporation of tears.
-Whereas, when we read on the computer screen, the gaze is horizontal which leads to increased evaporation of tears from the eye surface.
+Also, reading text on paper is generally done while looking downwards; therefore, the eyelid covers a significant portion of the front surface of the eye, thus decreasing the evaporation of tears.
+Whereas, when we read on a computer screen, the gaze is horizontal which leads to increased evaporation of tears from the eye surface.

-Some studies have shown that use of font type Verdana for the presentation of individual alphabets on various electronic displays reduces mental workload.
+Some studies have shown that the use of font type Verdana for the presentation of individual alphabets on various electronic displays reduces mental workload.

-Some other ways in which you can reduce workplace related eye-problems and improve comfort are listed below:
+Some other ways in which you can reduce workplace-related eye problems and improve comfort are listed below:

-- Keep the level of eyes above the top of the screen: Use books to raise and maintain a level
+- Keep the level of eyes above the top of the screen: Use books to raise and maintain a level.

 - Ensure frequent breaks from near-work on the computer screen: 5-10 minutes every hour.
 Several web alert apps are available to remind you to look away from the screen or take breaks.
 Install one!

-- Use LCD monitors
+- Use LCD monitors.

-- Adjust brightness levels
+- Adjust the brightness level.